lamberta/devkit-doc/guide/game-walkthrough.md

 * GC.app.view (this.view) / StackView
 * events

-Once the Game Closure SDK environment is initiaized, the game picks up in your project's `./src/Application.js` file.
+Once the Game Closure SDK environment is initialized, the game picks up in your project's `./src/Application.js` file.
 In *Whack-that-Mole!*, this file is rather short, it's purpose is to initialize the title and game screen, and